 HD lipo or high-definition liposuction is a way of liposculpting, which removes fat in problem areas while exposing and highlighting important muscle groups at the same time.
 This produces natural contours and really makes your results more attractive and unique to you and your goals.

 This form of lipo is best for patients who only want to remove a small amount of fat.
-It’s great for athletic patients who want to accentuate their muscle tone.
+It’s great for athletic patients who lead an active lifestyle and who want to accentuate their muscle tone.
 And of course, anyone who wants precise results and an easier recovery would benefit from this procedure.

 What Is 360 Lipo HD?

-Lipo 360 HD can remove unwanted fat from all around the midsection.
+Lipo 360 HD is an advanced technique that can remove unwanted fat from all around the midsection.
 The “360” in lipo 360 refers to the entire circumference of the midsection.

-If you have unwanted fat on your stomach, sides, flanks, and mid-back, liposuction 360 may be right for you.
+If you have unwanted fat on your stomach, sides, flanks, and mid-back and you’re trying to choose between traditional lipo vs lipo 360, liposuction 360 may be right for you.
 The addition of the “HD” would mean that the fat would be taken off, and important muscle groups would be exposed and highlighted at the same time.